New Caledonia — Food and Restaurants

 Dining and Cuisine in New Caledonia

 Le Roof (Sur Le Lagon, Face au Palm Beach, Nouméa) has a reputation for fine modern fusion food in one of the best locations in New Caledonia.
-The restaurant is located on a jetty jutting out over the ocean with a hole in the middle of the floor so diners can see fish and sometimes sharks or dolphins swimming below.
-Another novelty dining experience can be found in New Caledonia’s only revolving restaurant Le 360 (Ramda Plaza, 7, rue Louis Blériot, Nouméa) on the 19th floor of the Ramada Plaza.
+The restaurant is located on a jetty jutting out over the ocean with a hole in the middle of the floor so diners can see fish and if you're lucky sharks or dolphins swimming below.
+Another novel dining experience can be found in New Caledonia’s only revolving restaurant Le 360 (Ramda Plaza, 7, rue Louis Blériot, Nouméa) on the 19th floor of the Ramada Plaza.
 The restaurant serves food with a view, with a Polynesian buffet at lunchtime and high end innovative international cuisine at night.